The Murder of Sonic the Hedgehog: Gameplay

-The Murder of Sonic the Hedgehog is a visual novel with some elements of point and click adventure gameplay.
+The Murder of Sonic the Hedgehog is a visual novel with some elements of point-and-click adventure gameplay.
 In the game, the player moves sequentially through each car of an express train towards its front.
 Each time the player enters a new car, they must investigate it by clicking on objects to examine them and locate evidence.
-Once enough evidence has been gathered, the player will be able to interrogate the other characters in the car, and must present the correct evidence in order to confirm or refute the characters' claims.
-During interrogations, the player will occasionally enter a "Think" minigame.
-In these segments, the player controls Sonic in an auto-running game using an isometric perspective, and must collect rings while dodging oncoming hazards.
-The player must collect a target number of rings in order to advance to the next phase of the interrogation, with these minigames rising in difficulty as the game progresses.
-Once the interrogation is complete, the player will be able to advance to the next car.
+Once enough evidence has been gathered, the player will be able to interrogate the other characters in the car and must present the correct evidence to confirm or refute the characters' claims.
+At predetermined points during an interrogation, the player will enter a "Think" minigame, which is played on the "DreamGear", a reference to Sega's Dreamcast and Game Gear consoles.
+In these segments, the player controls Sonic in an isometric auto-running platformer.
+The player must collect a target number of rings while dodging oncoming hazards to advance to the next phase of the interrogation.
+As the game progresses, these minigames become more difficult as more rings need to be collected and more obstacles are added.
+The team included an optional "assist mode" in the game that allows players to lower the difficulty of the minigames, to make the game more accessible to a variety of players.
+Once an interrogation is complete, the player will be able to advance to the next car.